 Your team is made up of individuals with different tasks and preferences.
 A one-size-fits-all hot desking setup won't cut it.
 Instead, design your office with variety in mind.
 Create designated quiet zones for focused work, open-plan areas for collaboration, and private booths for calls or one-on-one meetings.
 This approach allows employees to choose a space that best fits their to-do list for the day, giving them the autonomy to work more effectively.
 Using a flex office software can help you manage these different zones and make it easy for employees to find the type of space they need.

-Provide Employee Training and Resources
+Offer Training and Easy-to-Access Resources

 You can’t just launch a new system and expect everyone to adapt instantly.
 A smooth transition requires proper training.
 Host a brief session to walk your team through the new process and introduce them to the booking software.
 Since a hot desk booking system that integrates with tools like Slack or Teams has a much lower learning curve, the training can be quick and straightforward.
 Create simple guides or a short FAQ document that employees can refer back to.
 When people feel confident using the new tools, they’re more likely to embrace the change and see the benefits for themselves.

-Ask for Regular Feedback
+Create a System for Regular Feedback

 Your hot desking strategy shouldn't be set in stone.
 The best way to know what’s working and what isn’t is to ask your employees.
 Create simple, consistent channels for feedback, whether it’s through anonymous surveys, a suggestion box, or informal check-ins during team meetings.
 Acting on this feedback shows your team that you value their experience and are committed to making the office a great place to work.
 This continuous loop of communication helps you refine your policies and space, ensuring the system evolves with your team’s needs.
 It also helps to use tools that integrate with your existing communication platforms to make giving feedback feel natural.